Pahansith7/Digital-Filter-Design-1-Fundamentals-of-FIR-and-IIR-Filter-Design/README.md

 ## Acknowledgments
-This project was completed as part of the BM4152 Bio-Signal Processing course.
+This project was completed as part of the EN2063 Signals and Systems course.